-First of all, two notes for you.
+First, two notes for you.

 The second note is about rain in the Algarve.
-People often ask about this.

 Tourism is so miserable that many hotels see the season as an opportunity for recess to all employees.

-Frankly, it’s depressing.
-It is sad to see and feel the doldrums, in contrast to the high spirits of other times.
+It’s sad to see and feel the doldrums, in contrast to the high spirits of other times.

+Without a doubt, I say that Winter is a TERRIBLE choice for tourism in the Algarve.
 Consequently, the Algarve is not a good idea for Christmas and réveillon.
 (But understand, please, that the other regions of Portugal are great for this.
-By the way, New Year’s Eve in Madeira Island is considered the most beautiful in the world.)
+By the way, many people consider the New Year’s Eve in Madeira Island the most beautiful in the world.)